-3.7.6 Plan Describes How Implementation Performance Measures Will be Tracked
+3.7.6 Plan Describes How Implementation Performance Measures Will be Tracked a.
+Evaluation of the expected and actual outcomes of the Plan (i.e. water quality, water supply augmentation, other benefits).

 Yes.
 The implementation Chino Basin SWRP will be tracked as follows: